ROCm/HIP/docs/how-to/hip_rtc.rst

 LLVM/Clang version included in the package is also version 14.

 .. note::
-  When viewing the *README* in Comgr GitHub respository, you should look at a specific release of interest rather than the default branch.
+  When viewing the *README* in the Comgr GitHub repository you should look at a specific release of interest, such as docs/6.3.0 or docs/6.4.1, rather than the default branch.

 To ensure smooth operation and compatibility, an application may choose to ship the specific versions of HIPRTC and comgr dynamic libraries, or it may opt to